As we prepare to head back to school, one thing we can all agree on is that our kids need to eat lunch — and all the snacks, right?

 For those who are returning to in-person learning, it is important to keep in mind and plan for your child to be able to open the items you send in their lunch and provide a labeled water bottle, as water fountains will be out of commission.

-May the force be with you as we get back to early morning wake-ups, rushing out of the house to get to school on time, and inevitably forgetting a backpack, lunch, and now a face mask at home.
+May the force be with you as we get back to early morning wake-ups, rushing out of the house to get to school on time, and inevitably forgetting a backpack and lunch at home.